What is Singapore Airlines’ cabin baggage policy?

 |Band 4: Africa, Europe, Russia (in Europe).|

-For all itineraries to/from the United States, excess baggage charges are levied based on piece pricing.
+For all itineraries to/from the United States and Canada, excess baggage charges are levied based on piece pricing.
 The final excess baggage fee per piece is calculated by adding up all the individual charges that apply.
-The fees for overweight piece and oversized piece are not applicable on additional pieces of baggage.

 |Between the US and||Additional Piece||Overweight Piece||Oversized Piece|